90/180-Day Rule of a Schengen Visa

 Travelers with a short-term visa for less than 90 days do not fall under the 90/180-day rule.
 Your visa expires at the end of its validity.
 To re-enter, you need a new Schengen visa.

 If you belong to the 2 groups to which the 90/180-day rule applies, you are responsible for complying with it when planning your trip.
-After the 90 days have expired, you are obliged to leave Germany and the Schengen zone.
-Re-entry is only possible after the end of the current 180-day period.
+After you have used all 90 permitted days, you are obliged to leave Germany and the Schengen zone unless you hold another valid residence right.
+Re-entry is possible only when enough days have become available again in your rolling 180-day look-back window.

 The 90/180-day rule applies to your stay in Germany and the entire Schengen area.
 2 examples: